 CMS offers several high school credit courses.
 All courses offered for high school credit include a cumulative final exam weighing as much as 20% of the final grade.
 Students may earn one Carnegie unit of high school credit by successfully completing the course requirements.
-Currently, CMS offers: Algebra 1 Honors, English 1 Honors, Geometry Honors, Keyboarding, and Computer Applications.
+Currently, CMS offers: Algebra 1 Honors, English 1 Honors, Geometry Honors, Fundamentals of Computing 1 and 2.